QuKunLab/scSO/README.md

 ===
 ![](./images/Fig.jpg)

-scSO is a new algorithm for scRNA-seq data clustering based on the low-rank hypothesis of the gene expression matrix, and the combination of the sparse non-negative matrix factorization and the spectral method.
+scSO is a new algorithm for scRNA-seq data clustering based on Sparse Optimization and low-rank matrix factorization.

 ### Installation